learnuidev/learn-lacinia/README.md

 # Getting Started with Clojure and GraphQL:

+Author: Vishal Gautam
+Date: 9th April 2022

-### Learn how to Create GraphQL Server using Clojure
+*Learn how to Create GraphQL Server using Clojure and Lacinia*

-In this tutorial I will show you how to create a GraphQL server in Clojure from scratch
+In this tutorial I will show you how to create a GraphQL server in Clojure and Lacinia.

 Modules

+- **Module 1: Create `deps.edn` project**
+  - 1.1: Configure deps.edn
+  - 1.2: Add source directories
+  - 1.3: `user.clj` and `core.clj`
+  - 1.4: 🔥 up the nREPL

+- **Module 2: Project Introduction: Game Of Thrones DataSet**
+  - 2.1: Import Data
+  - 2.2: Understanding Data Part 1 - `books.json`

-Module 1: Create deps.edn project
+## Module 1: Create deps.edn project

 - In this module you will learn how to create a clojure deps.edn project
 - You will learn the basics of deps.edn, REPL Driven Development
 - By the end of this module you will be ready to start coding

-Module 2: Project Introduction: Game Of Thrones
-- In this module, you will import game of thrones data from my old node project into this new clojure project.
-Data for the project is found [here](https://github.com/vishalgautamm/graphQLofFireAndIce/tree/master/src/data)

-## Module 1: Create deps.edn project
+### 1.1 Configure deps.edn

 ```
 > mkdir clj_got && cd clj_got